Paul Martin Lester: Career

 Lester began his career as a photojournalist and later transitioned into academia, involved in the study of visual communication and media ethics.
 He co-wrote the monthly column "Ethics Matters" for News Photographer magazine, the official publication of the National Press Photographers Association.
 From 2006 to 2011, he served as the editor of Visual Communication Quarterly.
 Subsequently, he was appointed editor of Journalism & Communication Monographs, a journal sponsored by the Association for Education in Journalism and Mass Communication (AEJMC) and published by Sage Publications.

 Lester's research interests included mass media ethics, new communications technologies, and visual communications.
 His book, Visual Communication: Images with Messages, explored the interpretation and impact of visual media.
 Lester's dissertation on photojournalism ethics was a serious academic exploration on the topic.
+An early adopter of digital photography and online learning, he developed a synchronous course in Second Life.

 Lester was a speaker, delivering presentations and workshops across the United States and in countries such as Australia, Canada, Finland, the Netherlands, Northern Ireland, Spain, Sweden, and Turkey.

 Lester died on November 12, 2023 from a long illness.
-In his final months, he chose not to pursue an organ transplant, reflecting his personal beliefs and values.